Averaging of nonlinear Schr\"odinger equations with strong magnetic confinement: Introduction

 {\rm (ii)} For all $T\in(0,T_{\rm max})$ there are $\eps_T>0$, $C_T>0$ such that, for all $\eps\in(0,\eps_T]$, equation \eqref{NLS} admits a unique solution $\psi^\eps\in C([0,T],\Sigma^2)\cap C^1([0,T],L^2(\R^3))$, which is uniformly bounded with respect to $\eps\in (0,\eps_T]$ in $L^\infty((0,T),\Sigma^2)$ and satisfies

 {\rm (iii)} If, in addition, the initial data is concentrated in the $n$-th Landau level $\psi_0 = P_n \psi_0$, then for all $t\in [0, T_{\rm max})$ it holds $\phi(t) = P_n \phi(t)$ and

 \end{theorem}

-This result is in the same spirit as earlier results for NLS with strong anisotropic electric confinement potentials, cf. \cite{delebecque2, bcm, ben2005nonlinear, MeSp}.
+This theorem is in the same spirit as earlier results for NLS with strong anisotropic electric confinement potentials, cf. \cite{delebecque2, bcm, ben2005nonlinear, MeSp}.
 Similarly, in \cite{delebecque} the authors study a Schr\"odinger type model including strong magnetic fields combined with a strong electric confinement.
-In the present work, however, the confinement is {\it solely} due to the {\it magnetic} vector potential $A^\eps$, a situation, which, to the best of our knowledge, has never been studied before (not even in the linear case).
+In the present work, however, the confinement is {\it solely} due to the {\it magnetic} vector potential $A^\eps$, a situation, which, to the best of our knowledge, has not been studied before in the case of nonlinear Schr\"odinger equations.
+(For linear Schr\"odinger equations, related questions have been considered in the context of the Aharanov-Bohm effect, see, e.g., \cite{IMS}).
 The main qualitative difference between electric and magnetic confinement seems to be that in the latter case, the resulting limiting equation \eqref{eqphi} {\it always} remains a model in three spatial dimensions (even after projecting onto the $n$-th Landau level).
-In particular, it seems futile to use an expansion in terms of eigenfunctions of the confininig Hamiltonian $\mathcal H$, as is done in earlier works, cf. \cite{delebecque2, ben2005nonlinear}, since in the present situation this would result in a system of {\it infinitely many} coupled NLS.
+In particular, it seems futile to use an expansion in terms of eigenfunctions of the confining Hamiltonian $\mathcal H$, as is done in earlier works, cf. \cite{delebecque2, ben2005nonlinear}, since in the present situation this would result in a system of {\it infinitely many} coupled NLS.

 We note that, instead of \eqref{NLSinit}, one might want to consider the analogous equation in only two spatial dimensions, i.e.,

 where $x= (x_1, x_2)\in \R^2$.
 If the associated initial data satisfies $\psi_0 = P_n \psi_0(x)$, then the same type of analysis yields the following limiting model: